Research

 Using an integrated knowledge translation approach, we are developing and evaluating a hands-on course that supports students to promote and prescribe physical activity with people with spinal cord injury and multiple sclerosis at the Yuel Family Physical Activity Research Centre.

 Cao, K., Ma, J.K., Abe, C., Zelatelj, M., Walkes, M., Skeats, B., Hunt, L. (2023).
 Developing and Piloting a Process Model for Work-Integrated Learning Course Co-Development.
-Manuscript in progress.
+Accepted at International Journal of Work Integrated Learning.

 Student-Led Training in Disability and Physical Activity for UBC Active Kids